parthematics/key-metrics/README.md

 3. **Test the Extension**
    - Open a new tab in Chrome
-   - You should see your Candle metrics dashboard
+   - You should see your key metrics dashboard

 ## Dashboard Metrics

-The dashboard displays the following metrics from your Candle API:
+The dashboard displays the following metrics from your key API:

 - **Active Users**: Total number of active users on the platform
 - **Monthly Recurring Revenue (MRR)**: Current monthly recurring revenue in USD